ceford/cefjdemos-data-jdm-help-en/articles/users/permissions-for-user.md

 ## Description

-The User Permissions report shows a map of the exact permissions for any given user across all extensions on your Joomla installation.
+The *Permissions for User* page shows a permissions report showing the exact permissions for any given user across all site assets.
+It is useful for debugging user access problems.

 ### Common Elements